The BAME Steering Group

 - Proposing activities for Disability History Month and other awareness-raising/celebratory initiatives across the year

-The BCU Staff Mental Health network formed as a result of requests from BCU staff for a safe place to receive informal peer to peer support in the area of Mental Health and Well -being.
+The BCU Staff Mental Health and Wellbeing Network formed as a result of requests from BCU staff for a safe place to receive informal peer to peer support in the area of Mental Health and Wellbeing.
 This is a network where confidentiality, openness and honesty are core values and where staff whom attend experience genuine support and a place where people have time to listen.
 The University has a plethora of formal services which staff are able to access, this network does not aim to undermine this; instead the network compliments the existing offering by ensuring that attendees receive continual information about available support services.

 How to get involved: